 You’ll explore the diversity of life, wildlife management for conservation, animal biology, geo-sciences and environmental survey skills.
 Wildlife photography and film-making is another exciting part of the Natural History course.
 You’ll gain skills in still photography and film production.

-Our Natural History course has a strong practical field element for you to gain key skills in a range of environments.
+Our Natural History degree has a strong practical field element for you to gain key skills in a range of environments.
 Presently, students go on field courses to Pembrokeshire, Portugal and Iceland, and on the optional Natural History expedition to Botswana where they learn tracking skills and 4x4 driving.

 On our Natural History degree you will get to explore the diversity of life, wildlife management for conservation, marine biology and environmental survey skills.
 A key feature of this Natural History degree is gaining practical skills that you can apply on land, in freshwater environments and in the oceans.
 To develop these skills, you will go on a range of one-day and residential field courses operating in both the UK and overseas.
 Overseas field trips presently go to Portugal or Spain, Iceland and an optional module to Botswana.
 Wildlife photography and film-making is another exciting part of the course where you will develop your skills to produce a documentary.

 Your first year modules aim to give you the underlying foundation knowledge in the subject areas that you will be pursuing.
 In the second year we explore biological, geo-physical and ecological themes whilst enabling you to choose an optional module in one of the subject areas.

 The final year builds on your knowledge and skills, and again allows you to choose an optional module.
 During the final year you will undertake a substantial project of your choice.
 This can involve conducting an original scientific research project, or producing a documentary film or photographic portfolio.